linkedin/openhouse/docs/getting_started.md

 ```

-You can also apply the similar access control for database entity, please refer to the
+You can also apply similar access control for database entity, please refer to the
 [User Guide](./User%20Guide/Catalog/SQL.md#grant-revoke) to learn more.